papayapos/pos-api/discount.md

 **Example**

----Warning---

-Do not fill both accountingTransaction and accountingEntry ids at once, as the response will only contain the entry.
+>Do not fill both accountingTransaction and accountingEntry ids at once, as the response will only contain the entry.

 Accounting Entry Query
 ```json